vircadia/vircadia-native-core/INSTALL.md

 ---
 NOTE: zLib should configure itself correctly on install.
 However, sometimes zLib doesn't properly detect system components and fails to configure itself correctly.
 When it fails, it will not correctly set the #if HAVE_UNISTD_H at line 287 of zconf.h to #if 0... if it fails, you're build will have errors in the voxels target.
 You can correct this by setting the #if to 0 instead of 1, since Windows does not have unistd.h.

-Building in Visual Studio
----
-Follow the same build steps from the CMake section, but pass a different generator to CMake.

-    cmake .. -G "Visual Studio 10"

 External Libraries
 ---
 We don't currently have a Windows installer, so before running Interface, you will need to ensure that all required resources are loadable.

-* In particular you must make sure all required DLLs are loadable by making sure that the folders containing them are in your path.
+* In particular you must make sure all required DLLs are loadable.
 You can accomplish this in several different ways.

     One technique is described below:
     * create a directory C:\Development\HiFi\windows-dlls
     * add C:\Development\HiFi\windows-dlls to your path
     * copy the following files into this directory: zlib1.dll, freeglut.dll, glew32.dll

-    Note: You will need to find the above DLLs from where you installed the associated dependency.
+    Note: you will find freeglut.dll and glew32.dll in the C:\Development\HiFi\hifi\interface\external tree.
+You will need to find the zlib1.dll from where you installed zLib.

 * You also need to make the interface\resources directory available to interface.exe.
 To do that, copy the contents of C:\Development\HiFi\hifi\interface\resources to C:\Development\HiFi\build\interface\Debug\resources or if you're building a Release build to C:\Development\HiFi\build\interface\Release\resources

+Building in Visual Studio
+---
+Follow the same build steps from the CMake section, but pass a different generator to CMake.

+    cmake .. -G "Visual Studio 10"

+Running Interface
+---
+If you need to debug Interface, you can run interface from within Visual Studio (see the section below).
+You can also run Interface by launching it from command line or File Explorer from $YOUR_HIFI_PATH\build\interface\Debug\interface.exe

+Debugging Interface
+---
+* In the Solution Explorer, right click interface and click Set as StartUp Project
+* Set the "Working Directory" for the Interface debugging sessions to the Debug output directory so that your application can load resources.
+Do this: right click interface and click Properties, choose Debugging from Configuration Properties, set Working Directory to .\Debug
+* Now you can run and debug interface through Visual Studio